 Part (i) follows since a Pareto improving within-K' reallocation constitutes a Pareto improving within-K reallocation for any $K \supset K'$ .
 Likewise, a trading cycle within any set forms a trading cycle within its superset.
 Part (ii) follows since if an allocation is not ordinally efficient within K, then it must admit a trading cycle within K, which produces a Pareto improving reallocation.
-Part (iii) follows since, whenever there exists an allocation that is not Pareto efficient within a pair of schools, one can construct a trading cycle involving a (positive-measure) set of agents who would benefit from swapping their probability shares of these schools.
-Part (iii).
+Part (iii) follows since, whenever there exists an allocation that is not Pareto efficient within a pair of schools, one can construct a trading cycle involving a (positivemeasure) set of agents who would benefit from swapping their probability shares of these schools.
+Part (iv) then follows from Part (iii).

-3.3 Alternative School Choice Procedures
+C. Alternative School Choice Procedures